JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 You’ve probably seen the images I use for each blog post, and those are all found from [Unsplash](https://unsplash.com/).
 Images from Unsplash are free to use, and there are plenty of high quality images to choose from.

+If you want to use your own images, you can!

 # How can you become a better writer?

 ****Keep writing.****

 There are over 90 posts on this blog across three years, and I think my writing style has improved since I began writing blog posts.

 It takes time, but finding the time to sit down and write is the only way you’ll improve.
+But it's important to note that you should always be yourself, you'll find it easier to write posts and find topics to write about.

+Also, spend time researching about topics you want to talk about.
+I honestly have about 11 draft posts that are in various states of progress.
+Filled with notes and questions that I want to answer.
+You'll know when you're ready to publish the post when you feel satisfied with it.

 # What’s important in a blog?

 I find that there are two key points:

-- Content
+- Quality content
 - Regular updates

 Having a blog without any posts isn’t good, and having a blog that doesn’t have regular updates also isn’t good!
+You wouldn't want to subscribe to a blog that's abandoned, right?

 Make time to write, research and publish your posts.
 You want a readers first impression to be positive.
+Having posts that are of good quality plays an important part in this as well, make sure your posts can be something you would enjoy reading yourself.

 # Conclusion